gholler-sopra/hydrator-plugins/transform-plugins/docs/FieldHasher-transform.md

 **Plugin Configuration**

-`To hash 'name' and 'connects' fields from input using MD5 algorithm`
+To hash the 'name' and 'connects' fields from the input using MD5 algorithm, the configuration would be as follows:
 ```
 {
     "name": "Field Hasher",